-The Policy meets our legal obligations as laid down by the Data Protection Act 1998, ensuring that data is collected and used fairly and lawfully, processing personal data only in order to meet our operational needs or fulfil legal requirements.
+The Policy meets our legal obligations as laid down by the General Data Protection Regulation (GDPR), ensuring that data is collected and used fairly and lawfully, processing personal data only in order to meet our operational needs or to fulfil legal requirements.

-The purpose of this Policy is to safeguard students and staff at TASIS England.
-It details the actions and behaviour required from students and members of staff in order to maintain a safe electronic environment and is based on current best practice drawn from a wide range of sources.
-In accordance with legislative requirements we have a whole school approach to e-safety.
+The purpose of this policy is to safeguard students and staff at TASIS England.
+It details the actions and behavior required from students and members of staff in order to maintain a safe electronic environment and is based on current best practice drawn from a wide range of sources.
+In accordance with legislative requirements we have a whole-school approach to e-safety.

 Operation Encompass is a national police-led initiative designed to ensure that vital safeguarding information regarding domestic abuse and/or missing children is received by schools as soon as possible.
 By promptly notifying a child's school if Surrey Police are called out to a domestic incident in the home, or a child is reported as missing, the school can provide help and support as needed.

-PSHEE and citizenship in our school encompasses all areas designed to promote children’s personal, social and health and economic development.
-It allows children to build the knowledge, skills and understanding they need to stay healthy and safe, develop worthwhile relationships, respect differences, improve independence and responsibility, make the most of their own abilities and those of others.
+PSHEE and citizenship in our School encompasses all areas designed to promote children’s personal, social, health, and economic development.
+It allows children to build the knowledge, skills, and understanding they need to stay healthy and safe, develop worthwhile relationships, respect differences, improve independence and responsibility, and make the most of their own abilities and those of others.
 It has strong links with Spiritual, Moral, Social, and Cultural Development.

 A risk assessment is a careful examination of what could cause harm to people in a specific environment or when undertaking a certain activity, so that identified hazards can be countered with precautions and/or actions to prevent harm.

-This policy outlines the commitment of the staff, pupils and Directors of TASIS England to ensure that equality of opportunity is available to all members of the School community.
-For our School, this means not simply treating everybody the same but understanding and tackling the different barriers which could lead to unequal outcomes for different groups of students in School, whilst celebrating and valuing the achievements and strengths of all members of the school community.
+This policy outlines the commitment of the staff, pupils, and Directors of TASIS England to ensure that equality of opportunity is available to all members of the school community.
+For our School, this means not simply treating everybody the same but understanding and tackling the different barriers which could lead to unequal outcomes for different groups of students in School, while celebrating and valuing the achievements and strengths of all members of the school community.

-SMSC promotes the aims and principles of the policies for, Religious Education, PSHE, Sex and Relationships Education, and Equal Opportunities.
+SMSC promotes the aims and principles of the policies for Religious Education, PSHEE, Sex and Relationships Education, and Equal Opportunities.
 These policies all underpin the Curriculum model, putting the child at the center of all we do.